 Once you begin to perform the Push-Up (or Bench Press), you should immediately pay attention to the position and movement of your elbow.

 When you perform the Bench Press, you DO NOT want the elbow to travel high because it poses a serious risk to your shoulders.

 What you do want to focus on is creating a little more subacromial space by allowing our elbows to drift downward, about 30 degrees off the horizontal.

 As you do that, you want to check-in with yourself and be sure to decompress those shoulders and pull those traps down.

 Proper positioning of your elbows also allows you to push with more force.

-You don’t want to allow your elbows to drift up like this:
+You don’t want to allow your elbow to drift up like this:

 Just because you’re not using a loaded barbell doesn’t mean flared elbows can’t cause biomechanical trouble for your shoulders.

-Tuck your elbows down and focus on maintaining this position throughout the standard Push-Up position.
+Tuck your elbows down and focus on maintaining this position throughout the normal Push-Up position.

 Whether you’re doing the Bench Press or the standard Pushup, tucking your elbows will keep you safe and maximize the results you see in your pectoral muscles.